 Where the design community meets.

-Chief / Founder / Designer at Kidrad Apparel Company Joined almost 5 years ago
+Chief / Founder / Designer at Kidrad Apparel Company Joined about 5 years ago

 Not sure, but I think that's so they can use HTML5 to play them as animations with smoother loading/implementation.
 Pretty cool!

 My thoughts exactly.
 Solid read.